RebelToolbox/RebelDocumentation/contributing/cpp_usage_guidelines.rst

 modules or GDNative scripts.

 .. note::

-    Prior to Godot 4.0, the C++ standard used throughout the codebase was C++03, with a handful of C++14 extensions.
-If you are contributing a pull request to the `3.x` branch rather than `master`, your code can't use C++17 features.
-    Instead, your code must be able to be built with a C++14 compiler.

     The guidelines below don't apply to third-party dependencies, although we generally favor small libraries instead of larger solutions.
 See also